chvieira2/livablestreets/README.md

 ## Behind the curtains
 1. Livablestreets is a Python application doing the hard work for you.
 It uses [Streamlit](https://streamlit.io/) for visualization and is hosted on [Heroku](https://www.heroku.com).
 2. Once the user inputs the name of the city of interest (and clicks on "Calculate Livability"), the app collects the geographical boundaries of the city of interest and information on ~200 features (bus stops, parks, trees, etc) from [OpenStreetsMap](www.openstreetmap.org) using the [Overpass API](http://overpass-api.de/).
 3. The city map is virtually fragmented into squared grids.
-The grid dimensions define the spacial resolution of livability score and is set to 200m.
+The grid dimensions define the spacial resolution of livability score and is set to 200 meters.
-4. Features are then groupped in four categories of living standards (Activities/Services, Comfort, Mobility, and Social Life).
+4. Features are then grouped in four categories of living standards (Activities/Services, Comfort, Mobility, and Social Life) and 'spread' around the grid map using a gaussian blurring function.
-5. To calculate livability scores according to the user own needs, we apply the weights for each category of living standards.
+5. To calculate livability scores according to the user own needs, we apply the weights for each category of living standards as given by the user.
 6. Finally, livability scores are displayed on the map of the city of interest as a heatmap, where warmer colors indicate higher livability score.

 ## Running it locally